 Martin Klekner is a freelance director and CG artist from Prague, Czech Republic who is also a Blender specialist, an instructor on CGBoost.com, and an Ancient Greece enthusiast.

 Martin has embarked on an ambitious project “Heroes of Bronze” where he will be creating his own CG short film project from the Ancient Greek era, while documenting his workflow and sharing with the audience all the tools that will help them create their own CG projects.

-It will be a 3 minute CG animated short film, using Blender 2.8 and variety of other software, including Substance Painter, Marvelous Designer, Character Creator and iClone.
+It will be a three minute CG animated short film, using Blender 2.8 and variety of other software, including Substance Painter, Marvelous Designer, Character Creator and iClone.

 “I’m mostly working alone on my personal projects, so I really need to focus on how to automate or make easier, parts of my pipeline.
 Reallusion tools help me speed up several crucial steps: character mesh creation, texturing, rigging and animation.”Martin Klekner – Cinematic Director / Blender Specialist